att-comdev/ucp-integration/docs/api-conventions.md

 ## Health Check API
 Each UCP component shall expose an endpoint that allows other components to access and validate its health status.
-The response shall be received within 30 seconds.
+Clients of the health check should wait up to 30 seconds for a health check response from each component.

 ### GET /v1.0/health
-Invokes a UCP component to return its health status
+Invokes a UCP component to return its health status.
+This endpoint is intended to be unauthenticated, and must not return any information beyond the noted 204 or 503 status response.
+The component invoked is expected to return a response in less than 30 seconds.

 #### Health Check Output
 The current design will be for the UCP component to return an empty response to show that it is alive and healthy.
 This means that the UCP component that is performing the query will receive HTTP response code 204.

-HTTP response code 503 will be returned if the UCP component fails to receive any response from the component that it is querying.
-The time out will be set to 30 seconds.
+HTTP response code 503 with a generic response status or an empty message body will be returned if the UCP component determines it is in a non-healthy state, or is unable to reach another component it is dependent upon.

 ### GET /v1.0/health/extended
-Invokes a UCP component to return its detailed health status.
-Authentication will be required to invoke this API call.
+Ucp components may provide an extended health check.
+This request invokes a UCP component to return its detailed health status.
+Authentication is required to invoke this API call.

-This feature will be implemented in the future.

 #### Extended Health Check Output
 The output structure reuses the Kubernetes Status kind to represent the health